Is Your Boxer at Risk? 9 Genetic Health Issues You Must Know About

 8. Histiocytic Ulcerative Colitis

-Histiocytic ulcerative colitis (HUC) is an inflammatory bowel disease that causes inflammation and sores (ulcers) in the lining of the large intestine.
+Histiocytic ulcerative colitis (HUC) is a severe form of inflammatory bowel disease (IBD) that causes chronic inflammation and sores (ulcers) in the lining of the large intestine.
+This condition is most commonly seen in Boxers under two years old.
 It is believed that this condition is caused by a combination of factors, including genetics, stress, infections, and food allergies.

 Symptoms